nielsenjared/nielsenjared.github.io/content/blog/probabilities/index.md

 100%

-There are two primary reasons to learn probability theory:
+There are two primary reasons to improve your ability to think in probabilities:

-* Humans are bad at calculating probabilities
+* We (humans) are bad at calculating probabilities

-* You'll use it every day
+* You'll use it every day for decisions big and small

-TODO

 If you are programming in one of the two most popular languages, Python or JavaScript, you are using probability every day in dictionaries and objects.
 It’s baked into the design and history of hash tables.
-In The Art of Computer Programming, Donald Knuth uses the birthday paradox to address one of the problems with hashing:
+In _The Art of Computer Programming_, Donald Knuth uses the birthday paradox to address one of the problems with hashing:

-Functions that avoid duplicate values are surprisingly rare, even with a fairly large table.
+> Functions that avoid duplicate values are surprisingly rare, even with a fairly large table.
 For example, the famous “birthday paradox” asserts that if 23 or more people are present in a room, chances are good that two of them will have the same month and day of birth!
 In other words, if we select a random function that maps 23 keys into a table of size 365, the probability that no two keys map into the same location is only 0.4927 (less than one-half).

 Wait!